carlos-a-enriquez/hmm_bpti/proteins_2/proteins_2.md

 Therefore, a script will be created to correct this alignment.

+The script is alignment_shortener.sh and it contains all the commands that were repeated.

 Then, the entire HMM routine will be repeated on the resulting modified alignment.